broerman/anchor_linux_react/README.md

 # Anchor_Linux Protection

-Since on of August 2020 the virus, which attacks Linux systems To prevent an unwanted attack on for Linux machine, you can use [incrond](https://github.com/blt/incron)
+Since on of August 2020 the virus, which attacks Linux systems to prevent an unwanted attack on for Linux machine, you can use [incrond](https://github.com/blt/incron).

 Incron can trigger a script on activities in a filesystem.
 In case of trickbot ( anchor_linux ) uses logfile file in   **/tmp/anchor.log**.

-So incrond watches the /tmp-folder and when an file Anchor.log is created or modified reaction are initiated.
+So incrond watches the /tmp-folder and when an file anchor.log is created or modified reaction are initiated.

 - disks to read-only ( remount )
 - stop network traffic ( aka panic mode ) , exept SSH